JonathanGrossman/mongodb_basics/02_node_crud.md

 The second argument is an object of `options` about the insert operation.
 You will omit that argument for now when calling the method.
 Instead, you will only pass the documents argument.

 To see the `.insertMany()` method in action, you can run the following script.
-The lines to pay special attention to are the line that defines the array of objects `multipleUsersObject` and the line that calls the `insert` method `multiplUsersDB = await users_collection.insertMany(multipleUsersObject);`.
+The lines to pay special attention to are the line that defines the array of objects `multipleUsersObject` and the line that calls the `insert` method `multipleUsersDB = await users_collection.insertMany(multipleUsersObject);`.

 ```node
 const { MongoClient } = require("mongodb");